Karin Kirkpatrick, LLM, MBA, CPA, CMA

 Calum Scott, BCS

-Calum Scott has worked in the Social Services sector with a focus on vulnerable and at-risk youth for the past 15 years.
-Calum believes a collaborative approach is vital for our work to truly move the needle on the issues facing today’s youth.
-He has chaired and participated in many different community collaborative efforts and has experienced the success that comes with grassroots, community engagement.
-Calum is committed to the important work of Directions Youth Services and actively promotes the vision of a community that embraces all youth and ensures that every child and youth has a decent place to live, enough to eat, and the tools, support and guidance needed to reach their potential and lead safe productive lives.
+Calum Scott has worked in social services with a focus on vulnerable and at-risk youth for 15 years.
+He believes a collaborative approach is vital for our work to truly move the needle on the issues facing today’s youth.
+He has chaired and participated in many different community collaborative efforts and has experienced the success that comes with grassroots community engagement.
+Before taking on the role of Director, Community Engagement and Marketing, Calum was FSGV’s Director of Directions Youth Services.